SymmetryLens: Unsupervised Symmetry Learning via Locality and Density Preservation: Introduction

-Although this is not a straightforward task, rediscovering the familiar case of pixel translations from such a dataset is perhaps the first thing to demand of a method that claims to learn generalized symmetries from raw data.
+Although this is not a straightforward task, rediscovering the familiar case of (\mbox{one-dimensional}) pixel translations from such a dataset is perhaps the first thing to demand of a method that claims to learn generalized symmetries from raw data in an unsupervised manner.
 However, our approach allows the system to discover symmetries that are much less obvious.

-Suppose we take a dataset that is again approximately invariant under pixel translations, and apply a fixed permutation to the pixels to obtain a new dataset.
-The underlying symmetry of this new dataset will be much less obvious to the naked eye—the generator of the symmetry will now be an operator like Pixel 1$\,\to\,$Pixel 17$\,\to\,$Pixel 12, etc. We demonstrate that our method can discover this symmetry just as well as it discovers pixel translation.
-In our experimental sections, we will give further examples of non-obvious symmetries with quite different flavors and motivations, including a symmetry that shifts the frequency components, and a symmetry related to wave propagation in a dispersive, homogeneous medium.
+Suppose we take a dataset that is again approximately invariant under pixel translations and apply a fixed permutation to the pixels to obtain a new dataset.
+The~underlying symmetry of this new dataset will be much less obvious to the naked eye: the generator of the symmetry will now be an operator like Pixel 1$\,\to\,$Pixel 17$\,\to\,$\mbox{Pixel 12}, etc. We demonstrate that our method can discover this symmetry just as well as it discovers pixel translation.
+Moreover, the~model learns a symmetry-based representation as a byproduct, and~this representation unscrambles the pixel order to make the hidden symmetry manifest.
+While we find this highly encouraging, this, too, is a setting where the symmetry operation acts on the pixel~indices.